 A network of small government clinics–now including the Brus Laguna and Cocobila facilities-led to a sharing of medical responsibilities, with Ahuas being a crucial referral center.

 In the 1990’s Directors Gerard Rudy and Norvelle Goff became the joint directors of the Ahuas Clinic with its triple emphasis of preventive medicine, curative and surgical care, and spiritual guidance.
 The medical program of the Moravian Church in Honduras is guided by a board of directors elected by the Synod of the Moravian Church in Honduras.
-Dr. Ovelio Lopez, a Miskitu native of La Mosquitia, is the Director of the medical program.
+Rev. Dr. Ted Riven, a native of La Mosquitia, is the Director of the medical program.